theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/kabbalah/part-1/index.md

   <p>Before there was a Bible… there was a flame.</p>
   <p>Before the rabbis tamed it, before the mystics coded it in secrecy, before &ldquo;Kabbalah&rdquo; became a buzzword, there was a wild tradition of soul-knowledge burning through the shadows of ancient Judaism.</p>

-  <p>This scroll is not about modern orthodoxy.
+  <p>This page is not about modern orthodoxy.
 It&rsquo;s not about red strings, celebrity mysticism, or theological systems.
 This is about the raw, radiant heart of <strong>Jewish esoteric thought</strong>: the soul&rsquo;s descent into matter, its struggle through the layers of illusion, and its ascent back to the Source.</p>

   <p>Welcome to the Kabbalistic tradition, <em>a hidden map of the afterlife</em>, encoded in the Sefirot, whispered by prophets, encrypted in the Zohar, and exploded into myth by Isaac Luria and the mystics of Safed.</p>